Henry J. Latham

 Henry Jepson Latham (December 10, 1908 – June 26, 2002) was an American attorney, politician, and jurist from New York.
+A Republican, he served in the New York State Assembly from 1941 to 1942, the United States House of Representatives from 1945 to 1958, and as a Justice of the New York Supreme Court from 1959 to 1978.

 Early life and education

-He was born on December 10, 1908, in Brooklyn.
-He graduated from Richmond Hill High School and completed a law degree at St. John's College in 1931.
-He practiced law in New York City, and later received an LL.M. from Brooklyn Law School.
+He was born in Brooklyn on December 10, 1908.
+He graduated from Richmond Hill High School and attended the pre-law program at St. John's College.
+He graduated from Brooklyn Law School with an LL.B. degree in 1931.
+After graduation, Latham attained admission to the bar in 1932 and practiced in Jamaica, Queens.
+In 1933, he received a LL.M. from Brooklyn Law School.
+In 1960, Brooklyn Law School awarded Latham the honorary degree of LL.D.

 Career

-A Republican, he was a member of the New York State Assembly (Queens Co., 4th D.) in 1941 and 1942.
-In 1942 Latham joined the United States Navy, became a pilot, and served in the Pacific Theater until February, 1945, afterwards serving as a member of the United States Navy Reserve.
+A Republican, in 1938 he was an unsuccessful candidate for the New York State Senate.
+He was a member of the New York State Assembly (Queens Co., 4th D.) from 1941 to 1942.
+In 1942 Latham joined the United States Navy, became a pilot, and served in the Pacific Theater until February 1945.
+After the war, he continued to serve in the United States Navy Reserve.

-In 1944 he ran for the U.S. House in absentia and won.
-He was reelected six times, and served in the 79th, 80th, 81st, 82nd, 83rd, 84th and 85th United States Congresses.
-He held office from January 3, 1945, to December 31, 1958, when he resigned to go on the bench.
+In 1944, Latham was a successful candidate for the United States House of Representatives in absentia.
+He was reelected six times, and served in the 79th, 80th, 81st, 82nd, 83rd, 84th and 85th Congresses, January 3, 1945, to December 31, 1958.
 Latham voted in favor of the Civil Rights Act of 1957.

 A conservative with a strong anti-communist stance, Latham served on the United States House Committee on Rules, and advocated increasing the size and capability of the United States Armed Forces.
 He also favored providing arms to Taiwan, then known as Formosa, so it could fight the Communist government of China.

 Latham was a justice of the New York Supreme Court from 1959 to 1978.

 Death

-He died on June 26, 2002, in Southold, New York and was buried at Saint Patricks Cemetery in Southold.
+He died on June 26, 2002, in Southold, New York.
+He was buried at Saint Patricks Cemetery in Southold.